rixiobarrios/react-redux/react-redux.md

 export default createStore(orderReducer)
 ```

 That's it!
 (For now.)
 We import the `createStore` function from redux and our `orderReducer` then invoke the `createStore` function, passing in our reducer function.
-There is a way to pass in more than one reducer, which you can read about in the [Using Multiple Reducers](#using-multiple-reducers) section of the Bonus section below.
+There is a way to pass in more than one reducer, which you can read about in the [Further Reading](#further-reading) bonus section below.

 **Step 5:**
 Our store is all set up and ready to manage state for our application.
 For now, we'll just `console.log` state updates from `index.js`; in the near future, we'll integrate this with some React components.